Albert4940/Aperio/README.md

 **Optional Nice-to-have Stories**

-* Nearby vendors can be found on a map
 * User can search by category or region
 * User can search for a specific vendor
 * User can signup/login to app
 * User stay connect after leaving the app(session)
 * User can save favorited items
-*

 ### 2. Screen Archetypes